 All labware must be SBS footprint.
 Typical labware for this application are 96-, 48-, 24-, 6- and 1-well plates.
 It is also possible to run Greiner Autoflasks.

-At the core of all Automata cell culture platforms is the capabilities for media exchange – the most consistent set of processes in maintaining cell lines.
+At the core of all Automata cell biology platforms is the capabilities for media exchange – the most consistent set of processes in maintaining cell lines.
 This can be a simple configuration for just this activity, both in and out of working hours, giving immediate support for keeping cell cultures happy.

 The platform can then easily be expanded with additional capabilities as and when required to extend out the possible workflows.